getchip/PocketCHIP-Docs/source/includes/_connecting-accys.md

   * Bluetooth Keyboard
   * USB mouse
   * Monitor with a composite video input
-  * USB cable: microUSB to USB B
+  * USB cable: USB-A to microUSB-B
   * TRRS to RCA connector

 Additionally, some of the advanced tutorials require: